How to Use a Wise Card Abroad: A Full Guide (2026)

 How do I use my Wise debit card in Europe?

-How do I pay with Wise without a card?
+How do I pay with Wise without the physical card?